 What does a PEO agreement contain?

-At Genesis, our PEO agreement has two parts: Part A, a client service agreement and Part B, which includes terms and conditions, fees and payment terms, a schedule of employee benefit plans, and state-specific provisions.
+At GenesisHR, our PEO agreement has two parts: Part A, a client service agreement and Part B, which includes terms and conditions, fees and payment terms, a schedule of employee benefit plans, and state-specific provisions.

 Part A